 You are welcome to drive your own car before 8am and after 5pm.
 Please be prepared to pay a $10 per vehicle fee should you choose to drive.
 Take Maroon Creek Road from the roundabout on HWY 82 just outside of Aspen heading west.
 If you drive up to the Bells prior to 8am you will be able to use your car on the road to return to town.
 Once past the Welcome Center, you would not be able to access the Maroon Bells again until after 5pm.

-New for 2017, every weekend in September (Friday, Saturday, Sunday from September 8-October 1) RFTA buses will shuttle passengers for free from the Buttermilk Ski area to Aspen Highlands to catch the Maroon Bells buses.
+New for 2017, every weekend in September (Friday, Saturday, Sunday from September 8-September 30th) RFTA buses will shuttle passengers for free from the Buttermilk Ski area to Aspen Highlands to catch the Maroon Bells buses.
 When parking is expected to be full at the Scenic Area as well as at the Highlands parking lot due to fall foliage viewing, the Buttermilk lot will provide free, overflow parking.
 For Sunday, October 1st, when Highlands parking lot is full, park in Aspen and use the free shuttle at Rubey Park that takes you to Highlands.

 For up-to-date parking and scenic area information call the Maroon Bells Hotline: 970-945-3319

 Valid Handicap placard

 Handicap license plates